noxonsu/tools.onout.org/doc/contributing.md

 ## Stage 0 - Idea (developer)

-One of the key criteria when searching for a project is the amount of commission it generates, as this number correlates with its popularity.<br/>
+One of the key criteria when searching for a project is the amount of users or commission it generates, as this number correlates with its popularity.<br/>

 The examples for idea sources:

 - [Gastracker](https://etherscan.io/gastracker)